TresorKone/symfony-blog-GeekArchive/README.md

   - please don’t pay attention to the css 😂

-  - it is deployed via Heroku, The link is here: https://geek-archive.herokuapp.com/home.
+  - it is deployed on Heroku, The link is here: https://geek-archive.herokuapp.com/home.